-Slide ID
+- Patient name - Slide ID

+- Tissue type

-• Staining location
+- Staining location (BOND-PRIME only)

 - Dispense volume

 - Status

 - Sign off

-1 O Administration Client (on BOND Controller)
+Administration Client (on BOND Controller)

 All general BOND system configuration (apart from protocols and reagents) is carried out in a separate software application, the "administration client".
 Only users with administrator role can run the administration client, where all functionality is available to them.